liu-qilong/college-beamer/README.md

-# Beamer-LaTeX-Themes
+# college-beamer

-Hi👋

-Here are some beamer templates which are secondary creations of [SINTEF Presentation](https://www.overleaf.com/latex/templates/sintef-presentation/jhbhdffczpnx) template.
-Thanks [Federico Zenith](federico.zenith@sintef.no) for creating such tasted and well-designed works.
-To use it in my and my friends' schools/organizations, I rewrote and added some icons and features to adapt to specific surroundings✨.
+Hi👋 Here are some beamer templates which are secondary creations of [SINTEF Presentation](https://www.overleaf.com/latex/templates/sintef-presentation/jhbhdffczpnx) template.
+Thanks [Federico Zenith](federico.zenith@sintef.no) for creating such well-designed works.
+To use it in my and my friends' schools/institutes, I rewrote and added some icons and features to adapt to specific surroundings✨.

 All templates have been submitted to [Gallery - Overleaf](https://cs.overleaf.com/gallery), please check them here👇